FuckingToasters/OTP-Verification-Bot/README.md

 # [How to use the OTP Bot to receive verification-codes & more](http://discord.verify.gay)

+Please Note, that you should create your own instance and not ask someone to setup it for you.
+The Bot store your API-Key inside a Database so the owner can see all added keys and that is the main reason, why you not should trust anyone that connect the bot with a own Database.

 __Requirements:__
 - Python installed on your OS
 - 5sim.net account with some Founds on it